bvankuik/ImageStraightening/README.md

 # ImageStraightening
-Example of using SwiftUI and Core Image to
+Example of using SwiftUI and Core Image to cut out a paper page from a picture.